aiida-vasp/aiida-vasp/docs/source/concepts/potentials.md

 inputs.potential_mapping = DataFactory('dict')(dict={'In': 'In_d', 'As': 'As'})
 ```

-The {ref}`vasp_workchain` takes care of finding the right files and concatenating them for you.
+The VaspWorkChain takes care of finding the right files and concatenating them for you.

 For a more complex workflow, the process may be different, it may for example use heuristics to find a default potential for you.